ExpediaGroup/beekeeper/README.md

 ## Using Docker

-Two Docker images are created during `mvn deploy` using `jib`, one for cleanup and one for path scheduling.
-To build an image to a local docker demon:
+Two Docker images are created during `mvn package` using `jib`, one for cleanup and one for path scheduling.

-    mvn compile com.google.cloud.tools:jib-maven-plugin:dockerBuild -pl beekeeper-path-scheduler-apiary

 Configuration can be provided in one of two ways: